weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-ollama.md

 ### Example

-The following example configures the `Article` collection by setting the vectorizer to `text2vec-ollama` and specifies the Ollama endpoint using `host.docker.internal`.
+The following example configures the `Article` collection, with:
+- Vectorizer set to `text2vec-ollama`,
+- The Ollama endpoint set to `host.docker.internal`, and
+- The model set to `snowflake-arctic-embed`.

 ```json
 {